What Paint to Use on a Dresser

 View this makeover – How to Upcycle a Desk into a Pair of Nightstands

 It has AMAZING leveling properties which basically just creates fewer brush marks.
-(Compared to chalk paint that typically is thick with brush marks and texture.)
+(Compared to chalk coating that is typically thick with these marks and texture.)

-This acrylic paint also doesn’t need to be sealed like chalk paint or milk paint.
-But for extra durability on high traffic surfaces, it should be given a few coats of water-based polyurethane.
+This acrylic paint also doesn’t need to be sealed like chalk or milk coating.
+But for extra durability on high traffic surfaces, it should be given a few coats of waterbased polyurethane.

 What Paintbrush to Use with General Finishes Milk Paint

-Again, you can use whatever brush you want.
-But I would recommend either the painting sponge or a Zibra paintbrush (find out more about those above in the chalk paint and milk paint sections).
+Again, you can use whichever you want.
+But I would recommend either the sponge or a Zibra paintbrush (find out more about those in the above sections).

 Favorite General Finishes Milk Paint Makeovers